-The Tax Cuts and Jobs Act of 2017 changed charitable giving.
-Since the standard deduction almost doubled in 2018, it means individual taxpayers, including owners of businesses that are not corporations, have less incentive to give to charities.
-If you want to give and get a deduction, you must itemize all charitable deductions, in an effort to getting above the standard deduction amount.
-However, C corporations with excess inventory may donate surplus property to charitable organizations and receive a tax deduction.
+C corporations with excess inventory may donate surplus property to charitable organizations and receive a tax deduction.
 For example, if you contribute food or medical supplies to a charity that provides for the homeless, you may deduct not only the cost of the goods, but also half of the lost profit (not to exceed twice the cost).
-Corporate contribution deductions are limited to 10% of the corporation's taxable income before considering the donation.
+For 2021, corporate contribution deductions are limited to 25% (normally 10%) of the corporation's taxable income before considering the donation.